HopefulRational/leetcode/cpp/LC-0981-Time-Based-Key-Value-Store.md

     string get(string key, int timestamp) {
         if(!m.count(key)) return "";
+		// lower_bound := 1st value tht does not compare "less" than given value
+		// here, less = greater.
+So lower_bound gives 1st value
-        auto it = m[key].lower_bound(timestamp);
+		// tht does not compare greater than given value, which is what is needed auto it = m[key].lower_bound(timestamp);
         return it == m[key].end() ? "" : it->second;
     }